prerna2506/prerna2506/README.md

 Hi there! 👋

-I’m [Your Name], a passionate Front end development with a keen interest in Web Development.
+I’m PRERNA SINGH, a passionate Front end development with a keen interest in Web Development.
 Here, you'll find a collection of my projects, contributions, and learning journeys.

 <!---
 prerna2506/prerna2506 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.